rust-gamedev/rust-gamedev.github.io/content/news/044/index.md

 extended player animations, and basic AI.
 Soon afterward [an update][jumpy_v0.6.1] was made with revised maps and some important bug fixes.

-Along with the release, they published a retrospective, sharing thoughts on some of the lessons learned during development:
+Along with the release is a new blog post, sharing thoughts on some of the lessons learned during development:
 [Jumpy v0.6 Retrospective][jumpy_retrospective].

 The efforts are now focused on getting network play implemented, with a two player LAN proof-of-concept already working.
-The hope is to get the remaining issues fixed and the already-developed online matchmaker connected before making another release as soon as it's ready.
+The hope is to get the remaining issues fixed and the online matchmaker connected before making another release as soon as it's ready.

 [Jumpy]: https://github.com/fishfolks/jumpy
 [jumpy_v0.6.0]: https://github.com/fishfolk/jumpy/releases/tag/v0.6.0